KushajveerSingh/personal-website/docs/internal/projects.md

 -   A better alternative to department of health and usda, and an unbiased testing facility for food products and recommendations.
 -   Add toos like calorie tracker and thenutrient breakdown of all foods you eat.
 Include supplementation.

+## HTTP

+-   Tool for debugging HTTP requests, similar to Proxyman, Chrome Dev Tools.
+-   Add `curl` integration for making requests from interface, and seeing request, response information in detail.

+### CSP

+-   Create a tool similar to [csper](https://csper.io/) to track/report CSP violations, and suggestions on resolving.
+-   Option to add HTML head tags to resolve the issue.
+-   Option to add HTTP headers to resolve the issue.

 ## Reorganize